Uncertain future looms for Philippine, Southeast Asian mangroves

 Two key action points determined by the expert team are the deployment in the UPD-CS’ National Science Complex (NSC) of the AirboxSense system for real-time air quality reporting to the general public, and the establishment of an air and water quality monitoring network with the Diliman Environmental Management Office.

-The AirboxSense was co-developed by UP and foreign university partners with funding from the Asia-India Science, Technology, and Innovation Cooperation (AISTC).
 “Air quality monitoring using AirboxSense in the NSC started in August 2022.
-It’s an initiative between the Philippines, Malaysia, and India to put up these monitoring devices for air quality control,” explained Dr. Mylene Cayetano, a professor at the UPD-CS’ Institute of Environmental Science and Meteorology (IESM), a member of the UPD TFES, and the Philippine Principal Investigator for the AISTIC.
+It’s an initiative between the Philippines, Malaysia, and India to put up these monitoring devices for air quality control,” explained Dr. Mylene Cayetano, a Professor at the UPD-CS’ Institute of Environmental Science and Meteorology, a member of the UPD TFES, and the Philippine Principal Investigator for the AISTIC.
+The AISTIC project has facilitated valuable knowledge sharing and collecting air pollutants dataset from various geographical locations.
+This helps to develop efficient AI models to predict the real time air pollutants.

 Aside from deploying automated air quality sensors, the UPD-CS also developed water testing procedures to regularly monitor the University’s creeks and streams.
 (Screengrab via UPD-CS Facebook page)